Adarsh1s/Sudoku/README.md

 ```

 ## License
-This project is for educational purposes and is based on open-source resources.
+This project is based on open-source resources.